Lodus-S/Tale-of-the-Ale/D&D homebrew/D&D Homebrew/NPCs/Guild of the Weave/Cartographer Morrigan.md

 ![[Morrigan-Portrait.png|650]]

 _DM's private note_
-a Real MVP from my Dragons Dogma playthrough, I miss that cat man.
+a Real MVP from my Dragons Dogma playthrough, I miss that cat man. [[Guild of the Weave|.]]